Breakthrough/PySceneDetect/manual/cli/detectors.rst

 Several more command line interface examples are shown in the following section.

 =======================================================================
 ``detect-content``
 =======================================================================

 Perform content detection algorithm on input video.

 Detector Options
 -----------------------------------------------------------------------

-The ``detect-content`` detector takes the following options:

-  -t, --threshold VAL           Threshold value (float) that the content_val frame
+  -t, --threshold VAL           Threshold value that the content_val frame
                                 metric must exceed to trigger a new scene.
-                                Refers to frame metric content_val in stats file.  [default: 30.0]
+                                Refers to frame metric content_val in stats file. [default: 27.0]

+  -l, --luma-only               Only consider luma/brightness channel (useful
+                                for greyscale videos).

+  -m, --min-scene-len TIMECODE  Minimum length of any scene.
+Overrides global
+                                min-scene-len (-m) setting.
+TIMECODE can be
+                                specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn. [setting: 40]

 Usage Examples
 -----------------------------------------------------------------------